bamboochan/indoor-outdoor_classifier/README.md

 ./classifier
 ```

 It will prompt you to enter a path to the image that you want to classify.
+Please don't add the escape character if a folder name has a space.

 ### To retrain the model and test it on a custom set of images
 1. clone the repository.